databrary/policies/terms.md

 14. Warranty Disclaimer
 -----------------------

-THE WEBSITES ARE PROVIDED ON AN \"AS IS\" AND \"AS AVAILABLE\" BASIS.
+THE WEBSITES ARE PROVIDED ON AN "AS IS" AND "AS AVAILABLE" BASIS.
 TO THE FULL EXTENT PERMISSIBLE BY APPLICABLE LAW, DATABRARY DISCLAIMS ALL WARRANTIES, EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE OR